APN-Pucky/gentoo-prefix-tester/README.md

 [![ubuntu2204](https://github.com/APN-Pucky/gentoo-prefix-tester/actions/workflows/ubuntu2204.yml/badge.svg)](https://github.com/APN-Pucky/gentoo-prefix-tester/actions/workflows/ubuntu2204.yml)

+# Why

+- I tried to install it a few times and kept running into issues
+- gentoo-prefix is non trivial and depends on the underlying system

 # Idea

 - [x] Use vagrant+virtualbox to simulate pure OS instead of docker containers (-> Github CI/Actions only have vagrant for MacOS)